• Menu

 Victoria’s Chinatown is a vibrant and historic district located in Victoria, British Columbia, Canada.
 It is the oldest Chinatown in Canada and the 2nd oldest in North America, dating back to the mid-19th century when Chinese immigrants arrived in Victoria to work in the gold rush and later in the construction of the Canadian Pacific Railway.

-The district boasts a unique blend of Chinese and Western architecture, bustling markets, and authentic Chinese cuisine.
 Visitors can explore the ornate buildings, narrow alleyways, and beautiful gardens, learn about the district’s rich history and culture, and enjoy festivals and events throughout the year.

 Things to do in Chinatown Victoria